 In advanced analytics, Natural Language Processing allows easier search and more actionable results.
 Companies no longer have to create complex algorithms to find data – individual users can quickly find what they need.
 Such technology is advancing in the direction of making it easier to go through all that stored Big Data.
 This technology is also seen in chatbots.

 Chatbots can generate analytics responses quickly, and they are going to play a significant role in the future of analytics and Big Data.
-Bots can proactively ask relevant questions to expand their knowledge base, that can be used for important customer insights.
+Bots can proactively ask relevant questions to expand their knowledge base, which can be used for important customer insights.
 Bots can also extract data from various systems to analyse and generate key insights.

 Both of these technologies enable obtaining relevant insights.
-An interface using NLP will assist with information for faster and more efficient decision making.
+An interface using NLP will assist with information for faster and more efficient decision-making.
 Bots, on the other hand, can answer questions by searching large amounts of data to come up with quick and relevant information.

 Monetising data has become a significant priority for many organisations.
 Extracting customer insights is crucial to unlocking the value of data.
 Data can be monetised in many ways, but it’s important to utilise all the gathered data to get the most value.
 Unfortunately, most data are unstructured.
 Therefore, the right technology for data monetisation is essential, and the cooperation between AI and Big Data can be the answer.
 It adds structure to unstructured data and gathers all the insight from unstructured data.
 Monetisation can be carried out more successfully.